 Hungryroot’s model is a hybrid of a meal delivery service and a grocery store.
-You choose from an enormous list of recipes.
+First, you choose from an enormous list of recipes.
 When you’ve selected your meals for the week, Hungryroot puts together the ingredients you need and sends them to your doorstep.

-I’ve perused Hungryroot’s menu, examined its recipes, scanned its ingredient lists, and consulted with my colleagues to provide you with an unbiased review and some exclusive Hungryroot discounts.
+I conducted a deep dive on this service to see how it stacks up.
+I’ve explored Hungryroot’s menu, examined its recipes, scanned its ingredient lists, and consulted with my colleagues to provide you with an unbiased review and some exclusive Hungryroot discounts.

 Most meals ready in 15 minutes or less

 Portions can be small for big appetites